-Since 2010 Maryville College has been an institutional member of the Association for the Advancement of Sustainability in Higher Education (AASHE) and a Charter Participant in the Sustainability Tracking Assessment and Rating System (STARS), where Maryville College received a Silver rating for sustainability on campus in 2016 as part of STARS 2.0, the second STARS report in MC's history (the first STARS report was completed in 2012 with a Bronze rating).
-To see the report online, please visit the MC STARS REPORT or contact MC STARS Administrator, Adrienne Schwarte.
+Since 2010 Maryville College has been an institutional member of the Association for the Advancement of Sustainability in Higher Education (AASHE) and a Charter Participant in the Sustainability Tracking Assessment and Rating System (STARS).
+Maryville College has received Silver and Bronze ratings for sustainability as part of STARS.
+To see a snapshot of our most recent report, please visit the MC STARS REPORT.

 ALL EVENTS ARE FREE